-Shipping Your Etsy Products Internationally
+How to Ship Your Etsy Products Internationally

 Don’t indicate that the item is a gift, even if your buyer asks you to.
 It’s not cricket, and it can get you into trouble.
 Besides, even gifts may be subject to duties and taxes.

 Be sure to warn international customers that you can’t be responsible for delays if your package gets stuck in Customs.
-Also be aware that, unless you opt for a courier service like FedEx or DHL, tracking a package beyond your country's borders is nigh impossible.

 If you find yourself shipping internationally regularly, look into using Endicia.
-In addition to enabling you to print labels for domestic packages, Endicia allows you to print international shipping labels that integrate the necessary Customs forms — and with a discount, to boot!
+In addition to enabling you to print labels for domestic packages, Endicia allows you to print international shipping labels that integrate the necessary Customs forms — and with a discount to boot!
 Plus, Endicia’s International Mail Advisor feature helps you navigate the complexity of shipping internationally by spelling out which items are prohibited where, and more.